snytkine/bind-di/README.md

 - Async methods postConstruct and preDestroy can be used to establish database connections or any other async operation needed for initialization.
 - debugging messages with debug library.
-- Support for Component Lifecycle - Singleton, NewInstance, Request, Session and custom Lifecycle scopes
+- Support for Component Lifecycle Scoped - Singleton, NewInstance, Request, Session and custom Lifecycle scopes